 Lookup column: We’ll search this column for a matching value starting from the top of the sheet.
 When we find a match for the lookup value we will select that row.
 We will set this as column D: Order ID

 Lookup value to find row: The value we will search for in the Lookup column.
-We added a question before the Google sheets object and saved its answer as a variable called order_id.
-We will use the variable order_id as the lookup value.
+We added a question before the Google sheets object and saved its answer as a custom field called order_id.
+We will use the custom field order_id as the lookup value.

 Get data from column: When we find a match, we will retrieve data from this column for the matched row.
 We will select the Order Status column.

-Save as: Specify the variable where we'll store the value we find.
+Save as: Specify the custom field where we'll store the value we find.
 We created a custom field called order_status that we will save the data into.

 - Let's add a message to tell the user the status of their order.
-Add the custom variable order_status in that message:
+Add the custom field order_status in that message:

 - Let's test it now: